Ranking and Selection with Covariates for Personalized Decision Making: Conclusions

 \section{Conclusions}

 Ranking and selection is a long-standing research problem in simulation literature.
-The emerging popularity of personalized decision making leads us to consider this classic problem in a new environment where the performance of an alternative depends on some observable random covariates.
-A critical feature in the new setting is that the goal is not to seek a single alternative having a superior performance, but a decision rule as a function of the covariates.
-Albeit computed offline, the decision rule can be applied online to specify the best alternative for the subsequent individuals after observing their covariates.
+The emerging popularity of personalized decision making leads us to consider this classical problem in a new environment where the performance of an alternative depends on some observable random covariates.
+A critical feature in the new setting is that the goal is not to seek a single alternative having a superior performance, but a selection policy as a function of the covariates.
+Albeit computed offline via simulation model, the selection policy can be applied online to specify the best alternative for the subsequent individuals after observing their covariates.
 Therefore, R\&S-C reflects a shift in perspective regarding the role of simulation: a tool for system control instead of system design.
 In particular, we demonstrate the practical value of R\&S-C via a case study of personalized medicine for selecting the best treatment regimen in prevention of esophageal cancer.

 This paper uses a linear model to capture the relationship between the response of an alternative and the covariates, and develops two-stage selection procedures accordingly under the IZ formulation.
 However, the presence of covariates complicates the concept of PCS, since the best alternative varies as a function of the covariates.
-We define statistical validity of a procedure in terms of unconditional PCS, which itself has two distinct forms depending on the risk preference of the decision maker and the available information about the distribution of the covariates.
-This paper is a first step towards understanding R\&S-C problems.
-There are many potential directions for future work such as nonparametric models, sequential selection procedures, Bayesian formulation, etc.
+We define statistical validity of a procedure in terms of average PCS, while other forms of unconditional PCS are also possible.
+This paper is a first step towards understanding R\&S-C problems under a frequentist perspective.
+There are many potential directions for future work such as nonparametric models and sequential selection procedures.